xieweiAlex/English_Learning/words/2023/words-September.md

+## Week 4

+He **shuddered** with revulsion.

+> "Tim wasn’t delivering software; Tim was delivering a team that was delivering software.
+The entire team became more effective, more productive, more aligned, more idiomatic, more fun, because Tim was in the team.

+globefish, puffer, blowfish, balloonfish
+An exponent of self-education.
+Our senator is an exponent of free trade.
+agape
+toe to toe

+Uniformed and plainclothes police officers will be stationed throughout the grounds.

+It vexed me to think of others gossiping behind my back.
+You 'll really have to knuckle down if you want to pass the examination.
+He would not knuckle down under their pressure.

-may cause your gums to recede.
+May cause your **gums** to **recede**.
-Gum disease causes a space or gap between your teeth and gums, where tartar and plaque can become trapped.
+Gum disease causes a space or gap between your teeth and gums, where **tartar** and **plaque** can become **trapped**.
-During these cleanings, your mouth is considered in quadrants.
+During these cleanings, your mouth is considered in **quadrants**.

-He peppered his speech with jokes.
+He **peppered** his speech with jokes.
-He was wounded in both legs and severely peppered with shrapnel.
+He was wounded in both legs and severely **peppered** with **shrapnel**.
-It's like clockwork.
+It's like **clockwork**.

 > Marginal cost of production

-Walters had already given it to some cheeky kid who'd asked for it first.
+Walters had already given it to some **cheeky** kid who'd asked for it first. -

 > Who do you still owe an apology?
 Can you make one in the next 5 minutes?

 Once you’re a **minnow** in a vast ocean, that’s not a good place to be.
-It means you have tons of competitors, and you don’t even know who all of the competitors are.
+It means you have tons of competitors, and you don’t even know who all of the competitors are. -

 Europe is **eclipsing** the U.S. in crypto regulation, and drawing investors because of it.

 > outright, downright

 **marshy** ground, **marshy** meadow, **marshy** terrain

 **Assassin**’s creed - States are becoming more **brazen** about killing foes abroad
 Eating fewer calories can **ward off** ageing.